zzzprojects/docs/html-agility-pack.net/pages/documentations/manipulation/move-children.md

 ## public void MoveChildren(HtmlNodeCollection children)

-Move a children collection already associated and append it to this node instead (must be from a different document).
+Moves a child node collection already associated and appends it to this node instead (must be from a different document).
 MoveChildren method is a member of **HtmlAgilityPack.HtmlNode**

 ### Parameters: